Turkish diaspora: Indian Turks

-Diaspora of Iraqi Turks
+Iraqi Turks

 Most Iraqi Turkmen migrate to Turkey followed by Germany, Denmark, and Sweden.
 There are also Iraqi Turkmen communities living in Canada, the United States, Australia, New Zealand, Greece, the Netherlands, and the United Kingdom.

 There are many established Iraqi Turkmen diaspora communities, such as the Canadian Iraqi Turkmen Culture Association, based in Canada.

-Diaspora of Lebanese Turks
+Lebanese Turks

 Due to the numerous wars in Lebanon since the 1970s onwards, many Lebanese Turks have sought refuge in Turkey and Europe, particularly in Germany.
 Indeed, many Lebanese Turks were aware of the large German-Turkish population and saw this as an opportunity to find work once settling in Europe.
 In particular, the largest wave of Lebanese-Turkish migration occurred once the Israel-Lebanon war of 2006 began.
 During this period more than 20,000 Turks fled Lebanon, particularly from Beirut, and settled in Germany.